DilshanPGN/kafka-safe-stream/README.md

 A Lightweight Kafka user interface for sending messages to and receiving messages from Kafka topics.

 ### Configuration
-Create a file named `.config` in the root directory following below schema
+Initiate the File > Setup for configuration or create a .config file in the `%userprofile%\.kss\` on Windows.

+###### This is tested only on Windows so far.
+Check under the [Release](https://github.com/DilshanPGN/kafka-safe-stream/releases) for the latest release.

 ```json
 {